 Quality assurance consists of an organized group of activities defining the way in which tasks are to be performed to ensure an expressed level of quality.
 These activities ensure that the operations and procedures requiring control are defined, documented, and implemented.
-Because of the large number of cooperators in the Project, which, involves many field crews, quality assurance activities in the North American Maple Project are of major importance.
-A separate Quality Assessment and Quality Control Plan was prepared as an appendix to the Cooperative Field Manual.
 This plan prescribes proper handling of critical equipment, specifications for critical measurements, training requirements to achieve necessary data standardization, and required field checks to document and assure data comparability.